Fetishistic Disorder

 Cognitive-behavioral therapy (CBT) is a therapeutic method widely practiced and employed in treating mental health conditions, including paraphilic disorders.
 Cognitive-behavioral therapy is based on the concept of a link between a person’s thoughts and behaviors.
 Changing unwanted or unhealthy thoughts can hypothetically lead to a reduction in undesirable behaviors.
 This cognitive restructuring in the context of treating fetishistic disorder could include guided imagery, which may lead to a decrease in fixation on fetish objects and body parts.

-Therapy can also be a helpful method of addressing other mental health conditions that may occur alongside fetishistic disorder, including depression, anxiety, and other paraphilic disorders.
+Therapy can also be a helpful method of addressing other mental health conditions that may occur alongside fetishistic disorder, including depression, anxiety, and other paraphilic disorders in which there is a persistent and repetitive use of or dependence on nonliving things.
 Seeking treatment can improve quality of life and prevent potential negative outcomes.

 Medication